ringcentral-tutorials/ringcentral-ai-bot/README.md

 ## Building and Deploying to AWS Lambda

-AWS lamda with API Gateway and DynamoDB would give us a flexible way to deploy the bot.
+AWS Lambda with API Gateway and DynamoDB would give us a flexible way to deploy the bot.

-*Be aware that AWS lamba **ONLY works in linux** on an x64 architecture.
-Therefore, some dependencies will need to be prebuilt and uploaded to lamda on a linux x64 instance.
+*Be aware that AWS Lambda **ONLY works in linux** on an x64 architecture.
+Therefore, some dependencies will need to be prebuilt and uploaded to Lambda on a linux x64 instance.
 You could do this in ci or any linux server/destop env.*

-Get a aws account, create `aws_access_key_id` and `aws_secret_access_key` and place them in `~/.aws/credentials`, like this:
+Get an AWS account, create `aws_access_key_id` and `aws_secret_access_key` and place them in `~/.aws/credentials`, like this:

 ```bash
 [default]